English - PHD

 To be admitted to the doctoral program, a student must hold an M.A. degree.

-Financial Aid requirement: All PH.D applicants are required to submit the Teaching Assistantship Financial aid form, as part of their application, by the application deadline of January 15.
+Financial Aid requirement: All PH.D applicants are required to submit the Teaching Assistantship Application and the Department Application for Financial Aid, as part of their application, by the application deadline of January 15.
 See the English program Financial Aid webpage for additional information.

 All applicants are encouraged to contact programs directly to discuss program specific application questions.